kiki-data/CycleGAN_airplanes/README.md

 This simple training project was developed directly from https://github.com/MingtaoGuo/CycleGAN so visit that link for background and references.
 Airplane images used from http://www.robots.ox.ac.uk/~vgg/data/fgvc-aircraft/.

-You will need to install
+You will need to install tensorflow, numpy, scipy, and pillow.
-pip install tensorflow
-pip install numpy
-pip install scipy
-pip install pillow

 Copy notebook and X and Y images.
 Create fake_X and fake_Y folders for output images.
 As you run notebook, fake images populate.